-XVI.
-DETERMINATIONS MADE UNDER FRE 104.
-FRE 104 provides that the court shall determine preliminary questions concerning the qualification of a person to be a witness, or the admissibility of evidence.
+XX.
+DETERMINATIONS MADE UNDER TRE & FRE 104.
+TRE 104 and FRE 104 provide that the court shall determine preliminary questions concerning the qualification of a person to be a witness, or the admissibility of evidence.
 In making its determination, the trial court is not bound by the rules of evidence other than with respect to privileges.
-FRE 104(a).
-Such a preliminary proceeding must be conducted out of the hearing of the jury, "when the interests of justice so require."
-FRE 104(c).
+TRE 104(a); FRE 104(a).
+In a civil case, such a preliminary proceeding must be conducted out of the hearing of the jury, "when the interests of justice so require."
+TRE 104(c); FRE 104(c).

 Although trial courts often conduct pre-trial Daubert hearings without reference to the specific procedural rule they are relying upon, the procedure for pretrial determination of the admissibility of evidence is Rule of Evidence 104.
 The Daubert case itself says this.
 Daubert v.
 Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579, 592 (1993) ("[T]he trial judge must determine at the outset, pursuant to Rule 104(a), whether the expert is proposing to testify to (1) scientific knowledge that (2) will assist the trier of fact to understand or determine a fact in issue.")
 The Third Circuit has specifically suggested that a Rule 104 hearing be the vehicle to determine a Daubert objection.
 U.S. v.
 Downing, 753 F.2d 1224, 1241 (3rd Cir.
 1985).
-And the Third Circuit points out that the obligation of the trial court to offer the parties an adequate opportunity to be heard may require a hearing at which the proper showing can be made, if possible.
+And the Third Circuit points out that the obligation of the trial court to offer the parties an adequate opportunity to be heard may require a hearing at which the proper showing of the reliability of the expert's methodology can be made, if possible.
 See Padillas v.
 Stork-Gamco, Inc., 186 F.3d 412 417-18 (3rd Cir.
 1999) (reversing a summary judgment granted because the plaintiff's expert did not meet Daubert criteria, saying that the trial court should have conducted a FRE 104 hearing, with an opportunity for the plaintiff to develop a record).